Snowflake-Labs/spcs-templates/application-observability/README.md

 ## Stock Snap Service

 ### Overview
-The Stock Snap Service is a simple web application written in Python & Java that offers stock price information and top gainers via two APIs.
+The Stock Snap Service is a simple web application written in Python, Go, and Java that offers stock price, top gainers, and stock exchange information via three APIs.
 The application is instrumented with OpenTelemetry.
 When deployed in Snowflake SPCS and its APIs are invoked, observability data is sent to a Snowflake-deployed OpenTelemetry Collector, which subsequently routes the data to the configured event table.